A Sideshow of Artworks by Mary Catherine Solberg

 Galleries are free and open to the public 2 hours before ticketed events in our theatres and close 1 hour after the show begins.
 Visit our calendar for exact showtimes.
 All visitors must adhere to our Patron Safety Protocols and those not attending a ticketed event must sign in at entry.

+The Art Talk and Reception for Mary Catherine Solberg and Patti See that was cancelled on Dec.
+10 has been rescheduled for Jan.
+8, 5-8 p.m.
 Grab a drink at our lobby bar and join us for an evening of artfull conversations.
-Art events are free, however you must reserve a ticket to attend.
+This event is free, however you must reserve a ticket to attend.

 ARTIST STATEMENTS AND BIOGRAPHIES